-The first and most obvious thing to do is to, “Set a guard over my mouth, O Lord; keep watch over the door of my lips” Psalm 141:3.
-Also, ask God to help you work on your attitude to start focusing on whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable, if anything is excellent or praiseworthy—think about such things.
-Philippians 4:8 I’ve never met a genuinely satisfied person who was also a complainer!
+Is complaining something you need to stop doing?
+The first and most obvious thing is to “Set a guard over my mouth, O Lord; keep watch over the door of my lips” Psalm 141:3.
+Also, ask God to help you work on your attitude to focus on what it says in Philippians 4:8.
+Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.

 - Learn to be content with your life.
 No one is perfectly happy with their life.
 All humans know by instinct almost that life is not as it should be.

 - Keep a gratitude journal.
-If you have a tendency to forget all the blessings in your life, try writing them down every day.
+If you tend to forget all the blessings in your life, try writing them down every day.
 Write out ten things every day that you are thankful for.

 - Be thankful.
 “Give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
 1 Thessalonians 5.